 In order to renounce your US citizenship, you have to show that you have been tax compliant for the last 5 years.
 If you contemplate giving up your citizenship because you haven’t filed US tax returns and FBAR in previous years, you may be in for a surprise.

-As a non-compliant individual you are a “covered expat” and subject to exit tax.
-In addition you would be subject to penalties for failing to report foreign accounts.
-However, under current amnesty programs these penalties can be reduced or eliminated.
+As a non-compliant individual, you are a “covered expat” and subject to an exit tax.
+In addition, you would be subject to penalties for failing to report foreign accounts.
+However, under current amnesty programs, these penalties can be reduced or eliminated.

 Myth 3: I can always get my US citizenship back later if I want

 Once you relinquish your citizenship voluntarily it is extremely difficult, if not impossible, to get it back later.
 With renouncing the US citizenship you also give up your right to work in the US and must apply for a visa or Green Card like any other immigrant.

 Myth 4: After renunciation, I can still spend as much time in the US as I want

 Giving up the US passport also means giving up the privilege to travel to the US without restrictions.
 Like any other non-US person, your stay in the US is limited to 90 days per stay and 180 days annually.

 Depending on the passport you will then be traveling on, you may even have to apply for a visa before traveling to the US.